 - A.H.
 Reed Kauri Park (Whareora Road – 5 minutes drive) – canopy walkway with a bird’s eye view of the forest

 - Whangarei Falls (10 mins drive) – spectacular 25 meter falls and walkway with a range of vantage points and picnic areas

 - Whangarei Quarry Gardens – breathtaking subtropical oasis created by volunteers in the remnants of a former quarry.
 Includes numerous walkways and lookout points.

 - Quarry Arts Centre – visitors can stroll through the sculpture filled grounds, watch resident artists at work in their studios and find inspiration as they soak up the ambiance of this unique local treasure.

-- Barge Park Showgrounds (5 mins) – home to the Whangarei Summer Show, equestrian events, wedding venue and events centre and plenty of space for walks and picnics
+- Barge Park Showgrounds (5 mins) – home to the Whangarei Summer Show, equestrian events, wedding venue and events center and plenty of space for walks and picnics

 - Whangarei Art Museum – home of the city art collection which embraces both heritage and contemporary art work

-- Claphams National Clock Museum – located at the Town Basin, this unique museum is ideal for all clock enthusiasts, time travellers and just the plain curious
+- Claphams National Clock Museum – located at the Town Basin, this unique museum is ideal for all clock enthusiasts, time travelers and just the plain curious

 - Whangarei City Centre: cafes, restaurants, cinema, bars, theatre, swimming pool, shops, banks, library, internet cafes and more